solana-mobile/mobile-wallet-adapter/spec/feat_one_off_transaction.md

 where:

-- `auth_token`: an opaque string representing a unique identifying token issued by the wallet endpoint to the dapp endpoint.
-The format and contents are an implementation detail of the wallet endpoint.
-The dapp endpoint can use this on future connections to reauthorize access to [privileged methods](#privileged-methods).
 - `accounts`: one or more value objects that represent the accounts to which this auth token corresponds.
 These objects hold the following properties:
   - `address`: a base64-encoded public key for this account.
   - `display_address`: (optional) the address for this account.
 The format of this string will depend on the chain, and is specified by the `display_address_format` field